dtammam/dtammam/readme.md

 <!-- Add a profile picture if desired -->

 Welcome to my GitHub profile!
 I'm passionate about many things, programming being one of the main things at the moment.
 This is where I save my personal code and learn from other much better programmers than myself 😁.
 This GitHub profile and the repos contained within are all part of my 'Best I got right now' package.
-They are the reflections of the best I could do at the time and the bar will continue to be raised through time, until... actually, it'll just continue happening because excellence is a constantly shifting bar (once you achieve excellence it becomes the norm).
+They are the reflections of the best I could do at the time and the bar will continue to be raised through time because excellence is a constantly shifting bar, and there's way too much knowledge to obtain in a single human lifetime 😵

 ## About Me
 - 🫠 Just a dude doing stuff and things